MassCalculator/conan-masscalculator-core/README.md

 ## Create the Conan package

 `conan create` builds a binary package for the recipe (conanfile.py).
 It uses the specified configuration (settings) in `.conan/profiles/default`.
-If you want to override the settings, please use the `-s` flag.

 ```bash
 conan create all/ --version 0.1.0 --user masscalculator --channel stable --build missing